bobleesj/learn-swift-with-bob/course/object-oriented-swift/two-phase-init.md

 ## Conclusion
-Great, to be honest, I haven't used two phase init in my previous apps before.
-I just wanted to make sure when you read someone's code, you are ready to rock and roll.
+In 1998, The NASA launched The Mars Climate robot to study the Mars.
+However, a year later, it went out of the orbit.
+It was due to the computer software which produced non-SI units.
+The program returned units of pound instead of the SI units of newton. $327.6 million evaporated.
+They could have potentially used  two phase initializations in Swift.

-So, let's go back to the introduction.
-Why this is important.
-The Mars Climate robot launched by NASA in 1998 to study the Mars.
-However, a year later,  communication with the spacecraft was lost as the spacecraft, due to ground-based computer software which produced output in non-SI units of pound instead of the SI units of newton. $327.6 million gone.
-The two phase init could have been useful.
+In the following lesson, you will learn how to use methods and properties without creating an actual object.